stdlib-examples/project-slack-clear-channel-messages/README.md

-# Slack App: Clear Channel Messages
+# Clear Slack Channel Messages

 While building Slack apps, your test channel (like `#demo`) can rapidly fill with spam as you test out message formats and more.